EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 8. https://towardsdatascience.com/feature-selection-with-pandas-e3690ad8504b
 9. https://stackoverflow.com/questions/67106853/how-to-do-point-biserial-correlation-for-multiple-columns-in-one-iteration

 NB!
 I had never used python before starting the thesis.
 Resulting in sources such as stack overflow actively being used when building the model.
-The broad spectre of different literature may suggest that snippets of code are not cited.
+The broad spectre of different literature used may suggest that snippets of code are not cited.